peterkhe1999/CheatSheet/OSEP/README.md

 }
 ```

-### Rename wscript.exe to amsi.dll and executing it
+### Rename `wscript.exe` to `amsi.dll` and executing it

 AMSI requires `AMSI.DLL`.

-If a process named "`amsi.dll`" tries to load a DLL of the same name, **LoadLibraryExW** will report that it's already in memory and abort the load.
+If a process named "`amsi.dll`" tries to load a DLL of the same name, `LoadLibraryExW` will report that it's already in memory and abort the load.

 => Rename `wscript.exe` to `amsi.dll` and executing it.

 Any subsequent attempts to use the AMSI APIs will fail, causing AMSI itself to fail and be disabled, leaving us with an AMSI bypass.

 Note that double-clicking or running a file with a `.dll` extension will fail since DLLs are normally loaded, not executed.
-This behavior is  caused by the Win32 **ShellExecute** API, which is used by `cmd.exe`.
+This behavior is  caused by the Win32 `ShellExecute` API, which is used by `cmd.exe`.

-However, if we instead use the **CreateProcess** Win32 API, the file extension is ignored and the file header would be parsed to determine if it is a valid executable.
-We can use the **Exec** method of the **WScript.Shell** object since it's just a wrapper for it.
+However, if we instead use the `CreateProcess` Win32 API, the file extension is ignored and the file header would be parsed to determine if it is a valid executable.
+We can use the `Exec` method of the `WScript.Shell` object since it's just a wrapper for it.

 When the Jscript is executed, it will copy `wscript.exe` to a writable and executable folder, naming it "`amsi.dll`".
 Then, it will execute this copy while supplying the original Jscript file.

-Prepend below code to the DotNetToJscript-generated shellcode runner
+Prepend below code to the `DotNetToJscript`-generated shellcode runner

 ```js
 var filesys= new ActiveXObject("Scripting.FileSystemObject");